 4. Extranet VPN

-Extending security beyond the company walls, Extranet VPNs provide secure access to your network for trusted partners, suppliers, or customers.
+Extending security beyond the company walls, Extranet VPNs provide secure network access to your network for trusted partners, suppliers, or customers.
 This allows for secure collaboration and data exchange without exposing your entire network to external parties.
 Think of it as a guarded gate granting limited access to specific individuals.

 5. SSL VPN